 During the Spring meeting, we discussed:

-- · ELAC finalized needs assessment recommendations with council members and guests. - · ELAC's recommendations are individualized tutoring for students, gift card giveaways, and pizza party outside of the school. - · According to the parent survey report 44 parents have responded. - The survey will close on the 11the of March.
+- ELAC finalized needs assessment recommendations with council members and guests. - · ELAC's recommendations are individualized tutoring for students, gift card giveaways, and pizza party outside of the school. - According to the parent survey report 44 parent